-The staff at the National Office of the CDA will automatically issue tax receipts to all donors who have given $15 or more on your behalf.
+The staff at the National Office of Diabetes Canada will automatically issue tax receipts to all donors who have given $15 or more on your behalf.
 Upon special request we will issue a tax receipt for a smaller amount.
 Please ensure complete addresses are included for your donors and that the writing is legible.
 Remember, if you can’t read it, we probably can’t either and we will not be able to issue a tax receipt to your donor.

 How soon will my donor receive their tax receipt?